top of page

 • Sightreading Class

-Prentice Loftin
+Prentice Loftin - Voice, Theory, Sightreading

 J. Prentice Loftin has been changing the music scene in El Paso since returning to his home-town in 1981.
 During his eleven years as Director of Choirs and Assistant Professor of Voice at UTEP, his choirs won international performance awards in Europe on three separate occasions.
 His private voice students have been heard on the world's greatest stages including The Met, Chicago Lyric, and San Francisco Opera.
 As a musician, Mr. Loftin began his career as a singer, performing many of the lyric tenor operatic and oratorio roles.